Home » Save Time and Money » Cheap Textbooks: How to Save Money on College Textbooks

 Older Editions

-However much you spend on your books, make plans to sell them after the semester is over.
+However much you spend on your books, plan to sell them after the semester ends.
 That way you can make back some of your money.
 Most college and university bookstores will buy back your books.
+You can also post on social media that you have “gently loved” textbooks for sale.
+You may also approach a reseller:

 Campus Bookstore – don’t forget your campus bookstore for selling back the book.
 Sometimes, due to their higher mark-up, they can buy them from you at a higher price.